ABF/ALI Doctoral Fellowship Program in Legal & Higher Education

 Please submit all materials through this URL: https://apply.interfolio.com/39399

 Applicants must include: (1) 1-2 page cover letter of application; (2) 2-3 page description of a research project or interest that relates to legal or higher education; (3) resume or curriculum vitae; (4) writing sample; and (5) 3 letters of recommendation.

 If you have questions about the application process or the position, please direct inquiries to gro.nfba@spihswollef with the subject line “ABF/ALI Doctoral Fellowship Program in Legal and Higher Education" or Julian Perez at (312) 988-6631.

 The American Bar Foundation is a Chicago-based, independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.

-For more information on the ABF/AGI Visiting Scholar Program in Legal and Higher Education, please click here.
+For more information on the ABF/ALI Visiting Scholar Program in Legal and Higher Education, please click here.